 ||Students in Key Stage 4 will prepare for their GCSEs and follow a dual entry English Language and English Literature course.
 All will read a range of texts that span the 18th to the 21st centuries, including those from the English Literary Heritage and non-fiction.
 They will develop their skills as writers, speakers and listeners.||

 In the first year of their GCSE course, students will focus on reading and writing non-fiction for their Language GCSE and study the play ‘An Inspector Calls,’ and all students will study ‘The Sign of the Four’ for their Literature GCSE.
 They will also study and analyse poetry by contemporary and heritage poets for their Literature GCSE.
 All students will complete a Spoken Language presentation which will be assessed as a separate qualification.

 The entire course is assessed through External Assessments at the end of the two years of study.
 Throughout the two years, students will therefore sit a number of practice assessments to prepare and develop the essential skills of planning, accuracy and proof-reading.

 In the second year, in addition to revising the material studied in Year 10, students will also study the Shakespeare play ‘Macbeth’ for their Literature exam.
 They will also continue to develop their written skills for the exams for both Literature and Language.

-English students will sit their Literature and Language exams in the summer of Y11.
+English students will sit their Literature and Language exams in the summer of Year 11.
 All examinations are closed book.